Harvest (Crace novel): Plot summaryHarvest tells the story of a remote English village as economic progress disrupts pastoral idyll following an inclosure act. The protagonist, Walter Thirsk, tells the story from his perspective, but in fact is rarely present when the events of the novel take place due to his injury that he sustains at the beginning of the novel.

 Walter releases Mistress Beldam's husband from the pillory early in exchange for him helping him plough and sow seeds in the fields as a final act of revenge against Jordan.
 Realising that his revenge is timid and petty, Walter spends the night getting drunk on ale and eating fairy cap mushrooms he finds in the forest.
 The next day he comes to his senses in the manor courtyard and realising last night either he or someone else packed his bags for him.
 He enters the manor, realising that Mistress Beldam and her husband reunited and spent the night sleeping there and have thoroughly wrecked everything in the manor.

 Moving up to the attic, he looks out and sees the Beldams.
 Anything they didn't destroy in the manor they've stolen and loaded into a cart with some stolen oxen.
 The husband takes an axe to the pillory, destroying it whilst Mistress Beldam goes around the village setting fire to all the houses.
 Afraid they will set fire to the manor not knowing he's inside, Walter hurries to leave only to notice blood near a chest in the attic, looking it over he finds Mr. Quill's body.
 His friend has been stabbed to death but whether by Mistress Beldam or Edmund Jordan's men, Walter can't tell and admits he will never know.
 Heading outside he finds that the Beldams are leaving without having set fire to the manor and so takes it upon himself to finalise their revenge and his own by burning down the manor and cremating Mr. Quill with it.

 Walter burns Mr. Quill's maps, the one detailing what the village looked like before the week that ruined it and the one that he made for Jordan's vision of what it should become.
 Walter keeps only for himself a blank sheet of vellum he made for Mr. Quill, his packed bags and his injuries as he leaves the abandoned and ruined village, seeking out new pastures.

+Film adaption

+Athina Rachel Tsangari directed a film adaption of the book with Caleb Landry Jones in a leading role.